 Yes, God gives all his people power to become wealthy and prosperous.
 God wants all his children to have wealth and to be prosperous.
 But you must understand why.
 Why was Abraham prosperous?
 Isaac?
 Jacob?
 Joseph?
 Job?
 David?
 Solomon?
 Joseph of Arimathea?
-And in our times such Jesus-believers as J C Penney, R G LeTourneau, and many others?
+And in our times such wealthy followers of Jesus as J C Penney, R G LeTourneau, and many others?

 The definition of wealth in the Bible is “to have all that is necessary—all that is sufficient–for one’s journey through life.”
 The definition of prosperity is similar: “to have enough for one’s journey on the road of life—and enough for one’s close traveling companions such as family, loved ones, business associates, employees, and the like.”

 There are 3 reasons God gives people the power to prosper and to be wealthy.
 As with so much that God does for us, each of the 3 reasons can be perverted, misused, and abused because we are all able to make wrong choices in each of our lives.
 Here are the 3 reasons God gives people the power to be wealthy and prosperous: